 Every day, people are injured due to car accidents, slip and falls, and other accidents caused by someone else’s negligence.
 Many of these people are able to recover.
-However, in some accidents, the victim dies due to the careless actions of a third party.
+However, in some accidents, the victim does not survive due to the careless actions of a third party.
 In these situations, surviving family members may be able to bring forth a wrongful death claim and pursue compensation for the damages they sustained.

 What You Need to Know About Wrongful Death Claims and Lawsuits